Shannon O'Keefe: 2021

-O'Keefe won the season-opening event of the 2021 PWBA Tour season, earning her 14th career title at the Bowlers Journal Classic on January 21.
-This marks the sixth consecutive PWBA Tour season in which Shannon has won at least one title.
-Only Danielle McEwan had matched this feat through 2021.
-O'Keefe had a chance to win her third consecutive PWBA Player of the Year award in the season-ending PWBA Tour Championship.
-Qualifying as the fifth and final seed for the televised finals, she needed to win her first match to move up to fourth and earn the necessary points, but she lost to #4 seed Stephanie Zavala.
-Shannon finished runner-up to Bryanna Coté for Player of the Year, but did win the High Average Award for the 2021 season.
+On January 21, 2021, O'Keefe won the season-opening event of the PWBA Tour season, the Bowlers Journal Classic, earning her 14th career title.
+In the semi-finals, O'Keefe defeated Missy Parkin 245–212.
+In the championship match, O'Keefe defeated Danielle McEwan 243–225.
+She earned $10,000.

+This title marked the sixth consecutive PWBA Tour season in which Shannon won at least one title, a feat matched only by Danielle McEwan through 2021.

+O'Keefe had an opportunity to secure her third consecutive PWBA Player of the Year award in the season-ending PWBA Tour Championship.
+Qualifying as the fifth and final seed for the televised finals, she needed to win her opening match to earn the necessary points, but fell to fourth seed Stephanie Zavala 203–200.
+She earned $9,000.
+O'Keefe ultimately finished runner-up for Player of the Year to Bryanna Cote, while earning the High Average Award for the 2021 season.

 2022

-O'Keefe made the televised finals in two of the first three 2022 events.
-She won the 2022 Twin Cities Open from the #4 seed position, climbing the ladder by defeating Dasha Kovalova, Bryanna Cote, Danielle McEwan and top seed Missy Parkin for her 15th career PWBA title.
-O'Keefe made the championship finals in 7 of 11 singles events during the 2022 season, and never finished lower than seventh in any event.
-Her fifth-place finish in the season-ending PWBA Tour Championship gave her enough points to win her third PWBA Player of the Year award.
-For the season, she placed first in points, average, championship round appearances and match play appearances, while tying for first in cashes.
-O'Keefe is now the only bowler to win at least one title per season since the PWBA relaunch in 2015.
-She had shared that distinction with Danielle McEwan until McEwan failed to win a title in the 2022 season.
+O'Keefe made the televised finals in two of the first three events of the season.
+She won the 2022 Twin Cities Open from the #4 seed, climbing the stepladder by defeating Dasha Kovalova 227–159, Bryanna Cote 228–163, Danielle McEwan 247–204, and top seed Missy Parkin 213–192.
+She earned $20,000 for her 15th career PWBA title.

+O'Keefe reached the championship finals in 7 of 11 singles events during the 2022 season and did not finish lower than ninth in any event.
+Her performance, including a fifth-place finish in the season-ending PWBA Tour Championship, secured enough points to win her third PWBA Player of the Year award.

+For the season, she led the tour in points, average, championship round appearances and match play appearances, while tying for first in cashes.
+O'Keefe also became the only bowler to win at least one title per season since the PWBA relaunch in 2015, a distinction she had previously shared with Danielle McEwan until McEwan went winless in the 2022 season.

 2023

-O'Keefe's streak of seven straight seasons winning at least one PWBA Tour title ended, as she won no titles in the 2023 season.
+O'Keefe's streak of seven consecutive PWBA seasons with as least one title ended in the 2023 season.
+Despite not winning a title, she cashed at all eight events she entered, earning $26,094 for the season.